3 Idiots (soundtrack): Critical reception

 Indo-Asian News Service-based critic writing for Hindustan Times said that "the album is a good mix of slow and fast-paced songs.
 Shantanu Moitra has scored quality music that has melody and generates lots of interest."
 In a review published by BBC, Jaspreet Pandohar stated it as "Bollywood’s most playful soundtrack".
-Indiaglitz stated that the album "has some good quality of songs, which may impress you if are ready to listen the album more than once".
 Anand Vaishnav of News18 stated that "the album is not an instant chartbuster like Ghajini.
 But like Rang De Basanti, if the movie clicks, the tracks will justify their meaning."
 Music Aloud's Vipin Nair said "Shantanu Moitra delivers a soundtrack that is mostly the typical Moitra fare, simple hummable kind of tunes with the occasional retro touch.
 But being an Aamir Khan movie one might have hoped for more variety."
 The review published by The Hindu stated that Kirkire's lyrics were the main highlight of the album.
-The songs "Aal izz well" and "Zoobi Doobi" were appreciated.
+The songs "Aal Izz Well" and "Zoobi Doobi" were appreciated.

 Sales and records

 According to the Indian trade website Box Office India, the album was the highest-selling Bollywood soundtrack of 2009, with about 1.5 million sales.
 Despite the decline of music sales in CD format, the album was the "most-downloaded Hindi musical album of the year".
 The album topped the charts for 12 consecutive weeks.
-Many top websites published it as "one of the top Hindi albums of 2009", with "All Izz Well" subsequently being listed in the "Top 10 Bollywood Songs of 2009" by The Times of India and Sify.
-Planet Bollywood included 3 Idiots amongst the "100 Greatest Bollywood Soundtracks Ever" of Hindi cinema, as did, Tatsam Mukherjee of HuffPost, who listed it as one among the "Top 20 Bollywood Albums since 2000" for the edition published in 2020.
+Many top websites published it as "one of the top Hindi albums of 2009", with "Aal Izz Well" subsequently being listed in the "Top 10 Bollywood Songs of 2009" by The Times of India and Sify.
+Tatsam Mukherjee of HuffPost, who listed it as one among the "Top 20 Bollywood Albums since 2000" for the edition published in 2020.
 It has still been considered as one of Moitra's best works till date.